How It Works

 done in seconds.

-PropSignal pulls published government data — median prices, rents, crime, infrastructure — and organises it by suburb so you can review the fundamentals quickly, without piecing together spreadsheets yourself.
+PropSignal pulls published government data — prices, rents, crime, housing supply, school catchments and infrastructure — and organises it by suburb so you can review the fundamentals quickly, without piecing together spreadsheets yourself.

 Why this exists